FiltersBy-Erazure/PD2-Loot-Filter/README.md

 # **Season 10 Desecration Update:**

-My loot filters are updated ahead of the October 25th ladder reset.
-You can now select either version on the PD2 Launcher!
-Be sure to click "Save Filter" on the right side afterwards
+My loot filters are updated for the Season 10 Desecration ladder reset on October 25th 2024

+After selecting the version of the filter from the launcher, be sure to click "Save Filter" on the right side afterwards

 - The **Erazure Season 10 Main** version displays standard names for all high runes and super rare items
 - The **Erazure BIG GG Novelty** version shows "BIG GG" or "LIL GG" when the following items drop while your character is outside of town: